yoep/AreaControl/README.md

 ## Features

 ### Clear surrounding area
-Use cops in the area for cleaning wrecks and death bodies in the surrounding area of the player (integration with Arrest Manager).
+Use nearby cops for cleaning wrecks and death bodies in the surrounding area of the player (integration with Arrest Manager).

 - Auto call coroner service for death bodies
 - Auto call tow trucks for wrecks